 About

-The Yoga Fellowship exists to unite and support the yoga community of Northern Ireland.
+In recognition of this, the Yoga Fellowship aims to promote and support the Yoga community of Northern Ireland.
 It is a Sangha fostering a deepening understanding of Yoga in all its forms, connecting member practitioners and yoga teachers, and promoting the benefits of Yoga to all levels of society.

 We are the governing body for Yoga in Northern Ireland, recognised by Sport NI, and are profoundly aware of our responsibility to offer guidance and training to yoga professionals: upholding the best practice and the highest standards in all aspects of yoga teaching.